dataxalco/HC-Rota-Generation/README.md

-# HC-data
+# HC-Rota-Generation
-This Repo will contain all HC data codes.
+This Repo will contain all HC Rota codes.